markusvoelter/ProgrammingBasics/doc/chapter08_instantiation/index.md

 You could say that the function call "instantiates a function".
 After all, the function defines "holes", i.e., the parameters, and the call provides values.
-The problem is that the function call executes right away, evaluates to the result value (15 and 5 in the example above), and the assigns that value to the `val`.
+The problem is that the function call executes right away, evaluates to the result value (15 and 5 in the example above), and then assigns that value to the `val`.
 So the "function instance" created by the call (kind of) has an infinitesimal lifetime, it never really exists.
 So, can function calls themselves (not the thing they evaluate to) be values?
 Let's see.